ViviyanT/Analyzing_YouTube_Channel_Performance_with_Python/README.md

 ### Instructions

-To explore the analysis and findings, open the `project_notebook.ipynb` Jupyter Notebook in this repository.
+To explore the analysis and findings, open the `Python.ipynb` Jupyter Notebook in this repository.
 The notebook contains both code and narrative explanations.

 ### Requirements